Dr Geoff Bridgman - Chair

 I have more than 20 years’ experience with the New Zealand government in immigration and ethnic affairs.
 I used to manage operations for the Office of Ethnic Communities, part of the NZ Department of Internal Affairs.
 I lead work with ethnic communities on business and trade opportunities; government responsiveness to ethnic people’s needs; and social harmony.

 Born in Beijing, I migrated to New Zealand in 2000.
 The State Services Commission recognised me as a future leader and with their Ria McBride Public Management Award 2007, I completed my MBA at Auckland University.
 I believe that dreams and goals can be achieved with hard work and determination.
 My spare time interests include nurturing good leadership for young women and for community groups, being a Mentor at YWCA Future Leaders Programme and a donor for various charities; and making positive changes for New Zealand.
 Currently a mother of 2 young children, I would like to contribute my skills and expertise to the Violence Free Communities focusing on violence prevention, particularly for children.

-Boyd Clark - Board Member
+Michael Baxter - Board Member

-Rochelle Young - Board Member
+Sharon Davies - Board Member

 Gary Stewart - Treasurer/Board Member

 I retired last year from my role as Henderson Budgeting Service Manager.
 I am currently also on the board of the Waitemata Community Law Centre and the Henderson Community Men's Shed.
 I have a life long interest in community well-being and justice.
 I'm painfully aware that most domestic violence is perpetrated by members of my gender, and so I was somewhat reluctant to put my name forward for this board, however I also believe if I'm not part of the solution, I'm part of the problem, so here I am.